• Skip to primary navigation

 • 🔪 Difficulty: Easy

-• 💭 Top Tip: Don't over-stir during baking or you'll break up all the chunky clusters.
-Stir gently to keep big pieces intact!
+• 💭 Top Tip: Do not over-stir during baking or you will break up all the chunky clusters.
+Stir gently to keep big pieces intact.

-• Perfect chunky clusters: The oat flour technique creates satisfying crunchy clusters that hold together beautifully.
+• Real chunky clusters: The oat flour technique creates satisfying crunchy clusters that hold together beautifully.

-• Three festive variations: Choose from gingerbread spice, cranberry fruit and nut, or chocolate coconut versions.
+• Three flavor variations: Choose from gingerbread spice, cranberry fruit and nut, or chocolate coconut.

-• Easy holiday gift: Package in mason jars or cellophane bags for impressive homemade hosting gifts.
+• Perfect for gifting: Package in mason jars for an impressive homemade hostess gift.

-• Make ahead friendly: Stores for weeks, perfect for holiday planning.
+• Make ahead friendly: Stores for weeks, perfect for planning ahead.

-I developed and tested this Christmas granola recipe back in 2013, and have made it every Christmas since-easily 50+ batches over the years.
-My family requests it every fall, friends specifically ask for jars as gifts, and it's never failed me.
-The secret to perfect clusters is minimal stirring and my unique oat flour technique that helps everything bind together beautifully.
-You can customize it with cranberries and dried fruit for a traditional holiday flavor, or go festive with chocolate chips and coconut for something special.
+I developed and tested this crunchy granola recipe back in 2013 and have made it easily 100 plus batches since.
+My family requests it all the time, friends specifically ask for jars as gifts, and it has never failed me.
+The secret to perfect clusters is two things: minimal stirring during baking, and the oat flour technique that helps everything bind together without any extra ingredients.
+You can customize it with cranberries and dried fruit for a festive holiday version, or go rich and indulgent with chocolate chips and coconut.
+Or mix with anything you love.
+Either way, the result is the crunchiest, most flavorful homemade granola you will ever make.

 • Quick rolled oats: Half gets ground into oat flour to create binding power for chunky clusters.
 The other half stays whole for texture.
-Substitue ¼ with large flake oats for even more texture.
+Substitute a quarter with large flake oats for even more texture.

 • Raw nuts: Choose any combination totaling 3 cups.
-I use almonds, walnuts, and pecans, but pistachios, macadamia nuts, pumpkin seeds, or sunflower seeds work great too.
+Almonds, walnuts, and pecans are our go-to, but pistachios, macadamia nuts, pumpkin seeds, or sunflower seeds all work beautifully.

-• Warm spices: Cinnamon and nutmeg bring cozy holiday flavor to the base recipe.
+• Warm spices: Cinnamon and nutmeg bring cozy flavor to the base recipe.
+Adjust for your variation of choice.

-• Dried fruit and chocolate: Add after baking so they stay soft and don't get too crunchy.
+• Dried fruit and chocolate: Added after baking so they stay soft and do not get too crunchy.
 Cranberries, figs, raisins, coconut, and chocolate chips all work beautifully.

 Gingerbread Granola

 For a real gingerbread flavor, increase the cinnamon to 1½ teaspoons, add ¾ teaspoon ground ginger, and a pinch of cloves to the base recipe.
-The warm spices make your kitchen smell like Christmas while baking.
+The warm spices make your kitchen smell incredible while baking.
+This is the version we make every Christmas and it never lasts long.

 Chocolate and Coconut Granola

 After the granola cools completely, add chocolate chips and coconut flakes.
 Try white chocolate chips, milk chocolate chips, semi-sweet, or dark chocolate chips based on your preference.
-This version is always a huge hit.
+This version is always a huge hit and makes a beautiful holiday gift.

-Add dried cranberries along with other dried fruit like chopped dried figs, raisins, and more flaked coconut after baking.
-You can use any winter dried fruit combination you prefer.
+Add dried cranberries along with other dried fruit like chopped dried figs, raisins, and flaked coconut after baking.
+You can use any combination of dried fruit you prefer.
+This version is festive and beautiful in a mason jar.

-1. Step 1: To start with, put 8 oz. of the rolled oats in a food processor and grind into oat flour.
+1. Step 1: Put half the rolled oats in a food processor and grind into oat flour.

-1. Step 2: Combine in a large bowl the oat flour, quick oats, nuts, cinnamon, and nutmeg and stir.
+1. Step 2: Combine the oat flour, remaining quick oats, nuts, cinnamon, and nutmeg in a large bowl and stir to combine.

-1. Step 4: Pour the melted butter wet ingredients mixture over the dry ingredients, and stir to fully combine.
-Let it sit 10 min.
+1. Step 4: Pour the butter mixture over the dry ingredients and stir to fully combine.
+Let it sit for 10 minutes.
+This step is important and helps form those crunchy clusters.

-1. Step 5: Pour granola mixture onto a large cookie sheet in an even layer, and cook in a 300 degree oven for 25 to 30 min.
-Stir the mixture and keep cooking for a total of 1 ½ hours, until crunchy and dry, making sure to stir every 15 min. so the edges don't burn.
-Be careful not to over stir, you want to have some chunky clusters of granola.
+1. Step 5: Pour the granola mixture onto a large baking sheet in an even layer.
+Bake at 300 degrees for 25 to 30 minutes.
+Stir gently and continue baking for a total of 1½ hours until crunchy and dry, stirring gently every 15 minutes so the edges do not burn.
+Be careful not to over-stir as you want to preserve those chunky clusters.

-1. Step 6: When it's finished cooking, let it cool completely, and then add in the dried fruit, and chocolate chips.
-Store in an airtight container, like a glass jar.
+1. Step 6: When finished baking, let the granola cool completely before adding dried fruit and chocolate chips.
+Store in an airtight container.

 homemade chocolate chip and coconut granola

-When to Make for Gifting: Bake up to 3 weeks ahead and store in airtight containers.
-I always make mine the first week of December, then package 3-5 days before giving to ensure peak freshness.
-For December 25th gifts, I package December 20-22.
-This timing means the granola is still perfectly crunchy and fragrant when your recipients open their jars.
+• When to make for gifting: Bake up to 2 weeks ahead and store in airtight containers.
+Making it the first week of December and packaging 3 to 5 days before giving ensures peak freshness and crunch when recipients open their jars.

-Mason jar presentation: Fill clean mason jars with granola, breaking any large clusters to fit if needed.
-Tie festive ribbons around the neck and attach handmade tags.
-Recipients can reuse the jars after enjoying the granola.
+• Mason jar presentation: Fill clean mason jars with granola, tie festive ribbons around the neck, and attach handmade tags.
+Recipients can reuse the jars after enjoying the granola, which makes it feel even more thoughtful.

-Cellophane bags: Package granola in clear cellophane gift bags tied with festive ribbons for simple presentation.
-Add cute gift tags for a personal touch.
+• Cellophane bags: Package granola in clear cellophane gift bags tied with festive ribbons for a simpler presentation.
+Add a gift tag with the recipient's name for a personal touch.

-Recipe card addition: Include a printed recipe card with your gift so friends can make their own batch later.
+• Recipe card addition: Include a printed recipe card with your gift so friends can make their own batch.
+It is one of those gifts people genuinely use.

-Hosting gift idea: Bring a jar when attending holiday parties instead of flowers or wine.
-Food gifts show thoughtfulness and are always appreciated.
+• Hostess gift idea: Bring a jar when attending holiday parties instead of flowers or wine.
+A beautifully packaged homemade food gift shows real thoughtfulness and is always appreciated.

 Serving Suggestions